-She loves nothing more than to cook and eat pretty dirty food, takes inspiration from her travels around Asia and is one of the contestants in BBC One’s MasterChef: The Professionals, which airs Tuesday, November 10th at 9pm.
+She takes inspiration from her travels around Asia and is one of the finalists in BBC One’s MasterChef: The Professionals.
 Meet Chef Philli Armitage-Mattin.

 “It’s probably the scariest thing I’ve ever done, being in the MasterChef kitchen, feeling the pressure, being in front of the judges … but it has also been one of the best experiences of my life,” said Philli Armitage-Mattin.

-The 28-year-old from Fulham, London, is set to hit our screens on Tuesday, November 10th at 9pm in the 13th competition of the six-week MasterChef: The Professional series, which is now being broadcast on BBC One.
+The 28-year-old from Fulham, London, hit our screens on Tuesday, November 10th at 9pm in the 13th competition of the six-week MasterChef: The Professional series, which is now being broadcast on BBC One.

 But unlike other chefs on the series, Philli’s career path has taken a slightly different direction.